 - Overlay the endpoints on the network map in step 1

 - From the union of step 1 and 2 check the NMS for all needed counters

-- Do a calculation by hand of the effect of the reflowing of traffic for a link failure
+- Calculate by hand the effect of the reflowing of traffic for a link failure

 … and stitch together the answer yourself, or write a script, or hire professional services to connect the dots.
 The need to stitch together the answer yourself indicates you are dealing with Level 0 system.
 Getting the answer should be the job of IBN, especially as it forms the foundation for getting to the next level of maturity.

 Another angle is to see what you are missing if you don’t have a single source of truth?
 Well, when the need for troubleshooting the problem arises your experts will not be able to ask some IBN solutions the right questions and will have to dig into the problems themselves, which usually involves manual, repetitive, mundane tasks that waste time (and money) and cause dissatisfaction.
 If you don’t have intent, but just an operational state, you will not be able to tell what is right and what is wrong.
 Interface “down” may be a perfectly fine status if your intent was not to have a cable plugged into it.
 And interface “up” may be an indication that an intruder has plugged into your network.
 How do you know, even for such a simple example, what is right and what is wrong?
 And you cannot look at a device configuration for an answer as someone may have entered something incorrectly.
 And you cannot always rely on control plane protocols as they may have bugs.
 What you see on the device is not always what you meant to be there.

 AOS® has been built from day one with this data-centric and single source of truth paradigm as a fundamental guiding principle.
 It is not an afterthought.
 Integrations built around message buses are not data-centric.
 They are message-centric.